taxjarsam/taxjar-developers/source/integrations/guides/amazon.md

 <a class="w-inline-block expand-image" href="/images/guides/amazon/fba-sales-tax-chart.png" target="_blank"><img src="/images/guides/amazon/fba-sales-tax-chart.png"/></a>

-If you have additional questions or need help integrating your Acumatica and TaxJar accounts, please [contact](https://www.taxjar.com/contact/) our support team.
+If you have additional questions or need help integrating your Amazon FBA and TaxJar accounts, please [contact](https://www.taxjar.com/contact/) our support team.